Product

 RMM and patch management software can also secure your IT infrastructure.
 These tools automatically deploy updates to protect systems from malware, data breaches, and other threats.

-They also ensure your data remains confidential, making it easier to comply with security standards.
+They also make sure your data remains confidential, making it easier to comply with security standards like SOC 2.

 Improve Incident Response Time